ryanczm/Analytic-Musings/notes/fa/fa.md

 ### Features

 * **Core Strength Feature**
-    * Key Idea - The fundamental feature at the start of each season, a team has an innate ranking/strength level from it's players and the manager.
+    * Idea - The fundamental feature at the start of each season, a team has an innate ranking/strength level from it's players and the manager.
 This feature should remain relatively stable across the season.
-    * Key Idea - core_strength(team) = baseline (existing squad strength last season) + differential (ex-ante expected contribution/strength of incomings less ex-post contribution/strength of outgoings).
+    * Core Strength Equation - core_strength(team) = baseline (existing squad strength last season) + differential (ex-ante expected contribution/strength of incomings less ex-post contribution/strength of outgoings).
     * Evaluation - In season outcomes and baseline win rates/odds (not residual odds), since this is a "beta" feature, not "alpha".
     * Modelling - All separate features (e.g their own units/dimensions) or single (better for interpretation but harder to do)
     * Baseline - Past squad strength.
 Past position/points, squad value, strength scores, etc.